Objectives & Outcomes

 Screening – Offer immediate and significant cost savings in officer applicant screening and background checks.

 Research – Deliver expert analysis and publication of data-driven trends and patterns of misconduct causalities.

-Policy – Engage state and federal legislators interested in including the LEWIS Registry in relevant legislation.
+Policy – Engage state and federal legislators interested in including the Police Misconduct Registry in relevant legislation.

 Tipping Point Connectors – We are actively seeking strategically located community and law enforcement stakeholders who are committed, competent and connected to implement our mission.

-LEWIS Advisory Board – We are creating a board that is representative of appropriate community and law enforcement stakeholders to provide input on LEWIS strategic objectives.
+PMR Advisory Board – We are creating a board that is representative of appropriate community and law enforcement stakeholders to provide input on PMR strategic objectives.

-Entry/Redress Review – We seek the counsel and recommendations of our board to review officer LEWIS entries, as well as to facilitate redress decisions regarding officers to be removed from the system.
+Entry/Redress Review – We seek the counsel and recommendations of our board to review officer PMR entries, as well as to facilitate redress decisions regarding officers to be removed from the system.